briney/abcloud/README.md

-# AbCloud
+# abcloud

 EC2 instance/cluster management.
-Still under active development, but main commands (launch, sshmaster/sshnode, destroy, terminate, get, put) are stable and should not undergo breaking changes.
+Still under active development, but main commands (launch, ssh/sshnode, destroy, terminate, get, put) are fairly stable and hopefully won't undergo breaking changes.

-### use
+## use

 `abcloud <command> <cluster_name> [options]`

+### launch clusters/instances

+Launch a single instance named 'my-instance' (the default instance type is m5.8xlarge):
+`abcloud launch my-instance`

-Launch a basic cluster named 'test' with a master and 2 workers, all m3.large:
+Launch a cluster named 'my-cluster' with a master and 2 workers, all m5.8xlarge:
-`abcloud launch test --workers 2`
+`abcloud launch my-cluster --workers 2`

-Launch a basic 'test' cluster with spot instance workers at a max price of $1.00/hr:
+Launch a cluster with spot instance workers at a max price of $1.00/hr (by default, only the workers use spot pricing and masters are on-demand):
-`abcloud launch test --workers 2 --spot-price 1.00`
+`abcloud launch my-cluster --workers 2 --spot-price 1.00`

+Launch a single instance using spot pricing:
+`abcloud launch my-instance --spot-price 1.00 --force-spot-master`

+Launch a cluster with 2 workers of type m5.8xlarge and a master of type m5.24xlarge:
+`abcloud launch my-cluster --workers 2 --master-instance-type m5.24xlarge --instance-type m5.8xlarge`

+Launch a single instance ith 8x500GB EBS volumes in RAID10 (the default is ):
+`abcloud launch my-instance --master-ebs-vol-num 8 --master-ebs-vol-size 500 --master-ebs-raid-level 10`

+### connect to clusters/instances

 SSH into the master instance of the 'test' cluster:
-`abcloud sshmaster test`
+`abcloud ssh test`

 SSH into node001 of the 'test' cluster:
 `abcloud sshnode test --node node001`

+### put/get files

-Put a file (local path: '~/myfile') onto the master instance of the 'test' cluster (remote path: '/scratch'):
+Put a file (local path: '~/myfile') onto the master instance of 'my-cluster' (remote path: '/scratch'):
 `abcloud put test ~/myfile /scratch`

 Put the same file onto node001 of the 'test' cluster:
-`abcloud put test --node node001 /home/me/myfile /scratch`
+`abcloud put test --node node001 ~/myfile /scratch`

+### terminate or destroy clusters

 Terminate the 'test' cluster:
 `abcloud terminate test`

 Destroy the 'test' cluster (same as terminate, but also deletes security groups):
 `abcloud destroy test`

-Launch a single instance (r3.2xlarge) named 'jupyter' running a Jupyter Notebook server:
-`abcloud launch jupyter --instance-type r3.2xlarge --jupyter`

-Launch 'jupyter' instance running a Jupyter server, but using spot pricing:
-`abcloud launch jupyter --jupyter --spot-price 2.00 --force-spot-master`

-Launch a single instance named 'mongo' running MongoDB with 8x500GB EBS volumes in RAID10:
-`abcloud launch mongo --master-ebs-vol-num 8 --master-ebs-vol-size 500 --master-ebs-raid-level 10 --mongodb`

 To get a full list of options and default settings:
 `abcloud --help`

-### requirements
+## requirements

-Python 2.7 (3.x probably doesn't work, but hasn't been tested)
+Python 3.5+
 boto3
 paramiko